SilverBut/IDArling/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Before submitting, please read the [Contributing to Ruby on Rails](http://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html) guide to know more about coding conventions and benchmarks.
+* Before submitting, please read the **Quick guidelines for commits** above for coding guidelines.

 ### Do you intend to add a new feature or change an existing one?